ssadjina/boost_pool/README.md

 - MINPAYOUT: the minimum amount for a payout

 Now edit docs/index.html and customize the webpage.
+When using a dedicated server just put the content of docs in /var/www/html

 Finally edit poollogs_example.json and put in lastpayout the unixtimestamp of your last payout or the date of pool starting; move poollogs_example.json to poollogs.json.